Help Wanted: Dirt Bags and Dragon Slayers

 Speaking of ideal Explorer employees, meet Chipper.

 Chipper is the often seen as the face of Patagonia.
 He is not only the receptionist who greets visitors.
-He is also a Frisbee freestyle world champion runs a surf school for special needs students.
+He is also a Frisbee freestyle world champion and runs a surf school for special needs students.
 He was also the runner-up in a company-wide contest about who should run the company.

 The Explorer perspective is even experienced through core values and benefit plans that prioritize flexibility: